Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures fell sharply during the session, from the 4830s to the 4760s.
-As a result, I’ve changed this morning’s analysis: The low-degree 3rd wave within the final subwave, wave C, in the upward correction that began on October 13, 2022 ended at the overnight high, 4830.75, on December 19.
-The declining 4th wave has begun.
+The S&P 500 futures rose during the session, from the 4770s to the 4820s.
+The middle subwave, wave B, within the 2nd-wave upward correction that began on January 5 is in the second of three subwaves.

 9:35 a.m.
 New York time